luccas-specht/dragons-challence/README.md

 ## About this project

+The idea of the App is:

+_"A simple dragon CRUD system using mobile first principles"._

 How design pattern this project is using, [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) to development scalable and readable components and screens.

 ## Why?